john-wigg/best-data-practices/README.md

 - [ ] [Include persistent identifiers](#include-persistent-identifiers)
 - [ ] [Choose a license](#choose-a-license)

-### Metadata standard
+## Metadata standard
 This is the most important of the following points:
 Use a metadata standard.
 Most points following should already be covered by your chosen standard, so it is a very good idea to pick a standard an then stick to it.
 The standard itself should be easily accessible and widely known, at least in your field.
-If this is not possible, make sure to preserve the scheme itself and its documentation along with your data and metadata [[3]](#file-naming-3).
+If this is not possible, make sure to preserve the scheme itself and its documentation along with your data [[3]](#file-naming-3).

+But how to pick a metadata standard?
+There are many types of metadata standards.
+Some are generic like [Dublin Core](https://dublincore.org), while other are specific to a field of research.
+When choosing your standard, start by asking for your organization's policies.
+In most of the cases, they already chose a standard and encourage you to use it.
+In other cases the publisher specifies what standard to use.
+If neither your organization, nor the publisher specifies the standard, chose the standard by the field of research or the data that is available to you.
+For further information, see [Metadata standards overview](http://rd-alliance.github.io/metadata-directory/standards/).

 ### Title
 Enter the name of the dataset or the project that produced it.
 If you choose to name the dataset according to the data, be as specific as possible.
 Do not use special characters, underscore and hyphen are okay though.
 Other than that, the format is freely choosable.